bradsimpson213/tweeter/README.md

 2. We will want to make a `form` folder, and then in that folder a `form.py` file to store our tweet form.
 Create a Tweet form class and form fields for author, tweet, and a submit button.
 The author and tweet fields should both be strings and be required.
 Label the submit button "Create Tweet".
 Reminder that forms need several imports 👍🏼

 3. Now lets start working on a route for this form!
-We will want to start with the GET route for a URL path of `'/new'` and we will certainly need to import our new form, so we can instantiate it insite our route.
+We will want to start with the GET route for a URL path of `'/new'` and we will certainly need to import our new form, so we can instantiate it inside our route.
 We will also want to create a new html template for our form called `'new_tweet.html'`, but before we jump to that, make sure to render the new template, and to pass form to that template.

 4. The `'new_tweet.html'` form should inherit from `'base.html'` so it will get some CSS.
 Some sort of header would be nice on this page.
 You can set up the form fields anyway you like, `div`'s or `p` tags are usually prefered.
 Don't forget your CSRF protection!
 If you give the `form` tag a `class="tweet"` attribute, it will look a whole lot nicer in the browser!